Breword/tmux/Contributing.md

 ### Medium things

+- Moving, joining and otherwise reorganizing panes, windows and session should be easier in tree mode.
+For example, either a new key to swap tagged panes if two are tagged, or tagged pane and current if one is tagged, and so on.
+Or make :swap-pane use tagged panes but that might be much harder.
+Likewise for move, join, etc.

 - Regex search and highlighting in copy mode.
 Could also look at cleaning up and perhaps merging the various stringify and search bits.